 The depth of the electromagnetic skin layer in the infrared is very small, 10-100 μm depending on wavelength ((Bertie and Lan, 1996)), and this collocated with a thermal skin layer and the viscous sublayer ((Robinson, 2004) (Soloviev and Lukas, 2014)).
 The viscous sublayer, and the density difference between sea water and air, dampens turbulence close to the interface.
-Since the atmosphere is nearly everywhere cooler than the ocean surface, the heat flow to the interface to provide energy for the sensible and latent heat loss at the interface and the net infrared heat loss through the electromagnetic skin layer, is though molecular conduction.
+As in most places the atmosphere is cooler than the ocean surface, the heat flow to the interface to provide energy for the sensible and latent heat loss at the interface and the net infrared heat loss through the electromagnetic skin layer, is though molecular conduction.
 And, conduction requires a temperature gradient.
 Thus, the temperature in the thermal skin layer decreases towards the interface ((Woodcock and Stommel, 1947); (Saunders, 1967); (Grassl, 1976)); this is often referred to as the skin effect.
-The emission from the electromagnetic skin layer is from a layer colder than the water below.
+The emission from the electromagnetic skin layer is from a layer colder than the water immediately below.
 Thus the temperature derived from an infrared radiometer, the skin SST (SSTskin), is cooler than the temperature below, such as measured by a thermometer in the water below ((Donlon et al., 2002); (Minnett et al., 2011)).
 We refer to the SST derived through infrared radiometry as SSTskin.

-Following a description of the relevant characteristics of the VIIRS, the paper continues with a discussion of the independent data used to assess the accuracy of the VIIRS SSTs.
-The cloud-screening and atmospheric correction algorithms are discussed prior to the results of the comparisons between VIIRS SSTs and independent data.
+Following a description of the relevant characteristics of the VIIRS, the paper continues with a discussion of the independent data used to assess the accuracy of VIIRS SSTs.
+The cloud-screening and atmospheric correction algorithms are discussed prior to showing the results of comparisons between VIIRS SSTs and independent data.
 There follows a discussion of the results and conclusions.

 VIIRS Characteristics

 The heritage infrared radiometers of VIIRS are the Advanced Very High Resolution (AVHRR; (Cracknell, 1997); (Kilpatrick et al., 2001)) radiometers on the NOAA and MetOp polar orbiting satellites, and the Moderate-resolution Imaging Spectroradiometer (MODIS; (Xiong et al., 2008); (Kilpatrick et al., 2015)) on the NASA satellites Terra and Aqua.
 For the reflected solar radiation bands in the visible part of the spectrum, the heritage instruments are SeaWiFS ((McClain et al., 2004); (McClain, 2009)) and MODIS ((Esaias et al., 1998); (Justice et al., 2011)).
-The VIIRS design was thus able to incorporate the best aspects of heritage instruments, thereby reducing risk, while simultaneously incorporating recent technological developments.
+The VIIRS design was thus able to include the best aspects of all? heritage instruments, thereby reducing risk, while simultaneously incorporating recent technological developments.

 VIIRS includes the following heritage components:

-The SeaWiFs foreoptics comprising a rotating telescope whereby the angle of incidence on the primary scan mirror is constant across the entire scan.
+The SeaWiFs foreoptics, comprising a rotating telescope whereby the angle of incidence on the primary scan mirror is constant across the entire scan.
 This design avoids the complication of wavelength-dependent varying reflectivity inherent in the design of the paddle-wheel scan mirror of MODIS, which presented issues with quantitative radiometry in the first year of the Terra mission ((Xiong et al., 2004); (Kilpatrick et al., 2015))

 Multiple detectors for each spectral bands were adopted from MODIS, which has 10 detectors per infrared band, and have a 1km2 surface field of view at nadir ((Wolfe et al., 2002)).
 VIIRS has 16 detectors for each band, with a 0.75 x 0.75 km2 resolution at nadir ((Wolfe et al., 2013)).

 To retain image integrity across the swath, a plane mirror between the rotating telescope and the aft optics has to rotate at half the rate of the telescope.
-This component, called the “Half Angle Mirror” is taken from the SeaWiFs design and is double sided.
+This component, called the “Half Angle Mirror” was taken from the SeaWiFs design and is double sided.

 The radiometric calibration of the VIIRS channels follows the same approach and components as MODIS.
-The calibration relies measurements of (a) cold space in the direction away from the sun and (b) the emission from a well-characterized internal blackbody target, whose temperature is measured by several embedded thermometers ((Xiong et al., 2012)).
+The calibration relies on measurements of (a) cold space in the direction away from the Sun, and (b) the emission from a well-characterized internal blackbody target, whose temperature is measured by several embedded thermometers ((Xiong et al., 2012)).